elaiken3/withyou/README.md

 Focus Sessions protect attention for short periods.

 Flow:
-1. Choose one focus task
+- Choose one focus task
-2. Brain dump distracting thoughts
+- Brain dump distracting thoughts
-3. Start 25–60 minute timer
+- Start a short timer (25–60 min)
+- Pause / resume as needed
-4. Add thoughts without stopping
+- Add thoughts without stopping
+- Extend time if helpful
-5. End session
+- End session
-6. Decide what to do with parked thoughts
+- Decide what to do with parked thoughts

 During a Focus Session:
 > Nothing else matters.